 Whilst he did study the Hebrew scriptures with great conviction, particularly the older, more esoteric texts, he also took great interest in the natural sciences.
-Building a laboratory for himself, he quickly began to learn much about biology, chemistry and physics, alongside the knowledge he was acquiring into the ancient ways of his people.
+Building a laboratory for himself, he quickly began to learn much about biology, chemistry and physics, as well as acquiring knowledge of the ancient ways of his people.

 He became something quite unique amongst his peers; a man steeped in the Kabbalistic mysticism of the past as well as learned in the scientific knowledge of the modern day.

-Bentov was fascinated with human anatomy and the forces that drive it.
-His laboratory was strewn with diagrams of Da Vinci’s Vitruvian Man and Mechanical Knight, and the shelves of his bookcase groaned with ancient tomes and manuscripts discussing the nature of the soul.
+Fascinated with human anatomy and the forces that drive it, Bentov’s laboratory was strewn with diagrams of Da Vinci’s Vitruvian Man and Mechanical Knight.
+The shelves of his bookcase groaned with ancient tomes and manuscripts discussing the nature of the soul.

 The following is a translated entry from the diary of one Velém Kohn, a resident of Prague and a friend of Karl Bentov.
 The entry is dated the 8th of July 1937.

 ‘Karl and I had a very animated debate last night about what it is that actually make a man ‘alive’.
-I was arguing on the side of God, that only the Lord possessed the power to grant life.
-He countered that one day science may be able to perform such a feat.
-I told him that that would be blasphemy, to which he gave the reply ‘not if it were justified’.
+I argued on the side of God, that only the Lord possessed the power to grant life.
+Karl countered that one day science may be able to perform such a feat.
+I told him that would be blasphemy, to which he gave the reply ‘not if it were justified’.

 ‘After a few glasses of beer, our conversation turned to Europe, and events beyond our borders, specifically the dark rumblings coming out of Germany, and how long will it take for her gaze to turn towards us here in Prague.

-‘Karl told me that he was working on something, something that might save us.
+‘Karl told me that he begun work on something, something that might save us.
 ‘Something new?’
 I asked.
 ‘Not exactly,’ he replied.
 ‘Something new created with the help of something very, very old’.

-‘We went to his laboratory and he showed me what he was working on.
-It was a skeletal torso and arm, built from metal and articulated by an elaborate clockwork mechanism.
+‘We went to his laboratory and he showed me his work.
+He’d constructed a skeletal torso and an arm, built from metal and articulated by an elaborate clockwork mechanism.

 ‘I could tell as soon as he’d shown it to me that he regretted it.
 He made me promise not to tell anyone about his work.